Kotlin/kotlinx.reflect.lite/README.md

 # kotlinx.reflect.lite

-`kotlinx-reflect-lite` is an experimental attemp to replace existing `kotlin-reflect` implementation with a new lightweight and fast library, while preserving the very same API shape.
+`kotlinx-reflect-lite` is an experimental attempt to replace existing `kotlin-reflect` implementation with a new lightweight and fast library, while preserving the very same API shape.